How to Choose your Midwife or OB in LA: A Doula’s Guide to Finding Your Best Birth Team

 Choosing a provider is a significant part of birth preparation, and it is something I help families navigate often.
 A doula can support you by:

-Offering a perspective on how each provider approaches real-life labor situations
+• Sharing a perspective on how each provider approaches birth situations

-Helping you identify a provider who aligns with your values
+• Connecting you with a provider who matches your values

 Recommended Podcasts About Choosing a Birth Provider